Dirac procedure and the Hamiltonian formalism for cosmological perturbations in a Bianchi I universe: Dirac observables and the gauge-fixing equivalence

 for all $\mu$'s, then the Dirac bracket (\ref{db1}) can be equivalently expressed as

 The above formula shows how the Dirac bracket operates on the kinematical phase space variables.
-Any variable put inside a given Dirac bracket is first interpreted as a Dirac observable (\ref{spD}) which coincides with the variable in a given gauge-fixing surface.
-Next, the result is computed in accordance with the commutation rule of Eq. (\ref{Dalgebra}) and yields a Dirac observable that is again given in the representation (\ref{spD}).
+Any variable put inside a Dirac bracket is first unambiguously associated with a Dirac observable (\ref{spD}) which coincides with that variable in a given gauge-fixing surface.
+Next, the resulting observable is computed in accordance with the commutation rule of Eq. (\ref{Dalgebra}) and yields a Dirac observable that is again given in the representation (\ref{spD}).
 The basic elements of the Dirac procedure are depicted in Fig. \ref{depict}.